SqueezeOnArch/soa-aur/README.md

 6) try to connect to the device using a web browser to see the configuration interface

 [this initial version does not support configuration of network conectivity - please see arch documentation for this]

+Updates:

+You may wish to run the following to update your arch system:

+pacman -Syu --noconfirm

+To update all of the installed SoA components:

+cd soa-aur

+./soa-update-all.sh